“Treat The root Cause Not The Symptoms”

 John’s Inspiration

 For over thirty John has been bridging traditions: science and spirituality, and Western and non-Western healing traditions.
 To gain perspective on American society, he has traveled extensively to study indigenous practices of healing in non-Western cultures.
 In 2012-2013 he was a Fulbright-Nehru Scholar in India where he focused on Indian indigenous psychology.
 His scholarly research has also included participant observation in various forms of mindfulness training as well as fieldwork with traditional healers and shamans, having spent over twenty years learning from Balinese shamans.
 These experiences have provided John a vantage point to observe what is presupposed in Western understandings of health and have expanded his training in practices that are increasingly being integrated into behavioral medicine.
 He brings these perspectives into his teaching as well, emphasizing how Western views of the self can obscure how we are embedded in socio-political-economic practices that have consequences for health.
-Focusing on consumerism, health disparities, social determinants of health, he helps others understand how working downstream with patients will never solve the deeper structural problems that contribute to mental illness and health disparities.
+Focusing on consumerism, health disparities, and social determinants of health, he helps others understand how working downstream with patients will never solve the deeper structural problems that contribute to mental illness and health disparities.
 He sees this broader program of work as critical for promoting health across our society and avoiding the pitfalls of looking at health in solely individualistic terms, such as focusing on individual health risk factors.

 Scholarly Contributions

 As a Scholar, John’s work spans the fields of health psychology, cultural psychology, theoretical and philosophical psychology and developmental psychology.
 The author of over 60 articles and chapters, he has written on the cultural, moral, and ontological underpinnings of theories of psychological well-being, moral development, and psychotherapy.
 John is the recipient of the 2003 Sigmund Koch Early Career Award by the Society for Theoretical and Philosophical Psychology of the American Psychological Association.
 He also received Montana State University’s top research award, The Wiley Award.
 Most meaningful to John is the Bozeman Peacemaker Award for which his students nominated him.
-His scholarly work appears in leading journals in psychology and counseling and he has guest edited special issues of the journals Theory & Psychology and The Journal of Theoretical and Philosophical Psychology.
+His scholarly work appears in leading journals in psychology and counseling and he has guest-edited special issues of the journals Theory & Psychology and The Journal of Theoretical and Philosophical Psychology.
 His recent article “Critical Cultural Awareness” was the lead article in a recent issue of The American Psychologist, the flagship journal of the APA.
 John is also on the editorial boards of The Journal of Theoretical and Philosophical PsychologyThe Journal of Humanistic PsychologyCounseling & SpiritualityThe International Journal of Spirituality, and The Annals of Yoga and Physical Therapy.

 Clinical Expertise